julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, January 23, 2025.
+Friday, January 24, 2025.
 Quote of the day:

-> "Before I speak, I have something important to say." - Groucho Marx
+> "The weeds keep multiplying in our garden, which is our mind ruled by fear.
+Rip them out and call them by name." - Sylvia Browne